libo8621696/Project4_Behavioral_Cloning/README.md

 ```sh
 python drive.py model.h5 run
 ```

-and the directory in which to save the images seen by the agent is set to `run` folder.
+The directory in which to save the images seen by the agent is set to `run` folder.

 The images in the `run`  folder are compressed into a mp4 file called run.mp4 by the following command with the  `video.py` file the same as the Udacity presents.